The Well is a work in progress. Check back as we add new and different prayer and worship experiences.

 Where two or more gather together...
 The time begins with setting intentions.
 Following this, a prayer service is offered with an extended time of quiet reflection near the end.
 Because of fluctuating schedules, it is best to email your intention to attend.

-TAIZE VESPERS, FIRST TUESDAY OF EACH MONTH, 6:30 PM
+TAIZE VESPERS, SECOND TUESDAY IN APRIL, 6:30 PM

 Approx. 40 minutes in the sanctuary

 A contemplative Christian service rooted in prayer and music is offered in the tradition of Taize.
 You are invited to come as you are, to enter in an attitude of quiet, and to listen, pray, and sing as you feel called.